tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/100-adaptive-peer-grading.md

 ## Intent

 Peer grading – the process of students grading some of their peer’s assignments – is an effective way to improve student learning, critical thinking, and metacognition while reducing potential faculty bias of students.
+However, relying on student evaluation in assessment can be difficult, as students may not understand the material well wenough to assess the skills of their peers.
+This play seeks to mitigate this issue by iteratively weighting the assessment of students by their own performance in the course, or the difference between their own evaluations and those of an instructor, with the idea that those who have a strong understanding of the material are able to give the most accurate peer feedback, and their feedback should have increased weight.

 ## Problem